 International Human Rights Day is the perfect time to review a classic book.
 Find out why The Origins of Totalitarianism is rated one of the top non-fiction books of the 20th century.

 Let’s mark this year’s International Human Rights Day by revisiting one of the twentieth century’s top non-fiction books.
 It’s about the rise of Nazism and Stalinism during the era of the two World Wars.

 We’re talking about political theorist Hannah Arendt’s first major work called The Origins of Totalitarianism.
-She first published it in 1951 and released major new versions of it in 1958 and 1968.
+She first published it in 1951 and released major revisions in 1958 and 1968.
 She divided the book into three parts–Anti-Semitism, Imperialism and Totalitarianism.
-Human Rights Defenders recognize Arendt’s book as a classic because of its provocative observations.
+Human rights defenders recognize Arendt’s book as a classic because of its provocative observations.

 Arendt argues that totalitarianism arose from three social movements.
 These are antisemitism, colonial imperialism and militant nationalism.
 Although her book is a product of the Cold War era, it seemed eerily relevant as I re-read it in these final weeks of 2020.

 In Part One, Anti-Semitism, Arendt traces the origins of anti-Jewish discrimination.
 She points to the paradox of the Jewish community, being alternately admired and resented throughout European history.

 Arendt focuses a large portion of Part One on the infamous Dreyfus Affair.
 Alfred Dreyfus was an officer of the French General Staff.
 He also happened to be Jewish.

 The French government accused him of spying for Germany.
 A court found him guilty in a secret trial and sentenced him to life in the penal colony on Devil’s Island.
 His supporters insisted that he was framed and that the documents used against him were forged.